sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 ## Docker

+### How can I set up Docker for use with Sailfish SDK?

+Please find the instructions on the [Sailfish SDK Installation](/Tools/Sailfish_SDK/Installation) page.

 ### I just upgraded my SDK, how can I switch to the Docker-based build engine?

 Build engine selection is only possible during fresh Sailfish SDK installation.
 You need to reinstall.